 - Intellectual Disability

-- Conditions closely related to, and requiring treatment similar to, intellectual disability
+- Conditions closely related to, or that require treatment similar to, that required for an intellectual disability

 In addition, to qualify for Regional Center services, a person’s developmental disability must: